I’ve just been perusing through a couple of “How to sell your house” guides, and I think I’ve just lost the will to live. Two words: Total junk.

 For more details, you can jump over to my in-depth blog post on the costs of selling a house (and how to keep them down).

-Do I need an Agent at all?
+Do I even need an Agent to sell my home?

 Common question, and I totally get it.